Construction Injury Attorney El Paso, TX

-El Paso, Texas construction workers and the dangers they face in the workplace
+El Paso, Texas construction workers and the dangers they face in the workplace.

 There is some level of risk of suffering occupational injuries and illnesses in nearly every profession and field throughout Texas, and New Mexico.
 For some, however, the danger may be greater.
 According to the Occupational Safety and Health Administration, or OSHA, the construction industry has a higher average fatal injury rate than that of all other industries.
 This is because of the hazards that construction workers face in the workplace.

 According to an NBC 5 Dallas-Fort Worth report, two workers were killed in separate incidents on the same construction site in Argyle recently.
-A 36-year-old worker died following the collapse of a metal frame for an indoor practice facility.
-Less than a week later, a 22-year-old man was killed in an accident involving an 18-wheeler.
+A 36-year-old worker died following the collapse of a metal frame for an indoor practice facility. less than a week later, a 22-year-old man was killed in an accident involving an 18-wheeler.
 Although details have not been confirmed, it appears that his foot became trapped underneath the large vehicle’s rear axle as it was being driven.
 Unfortunately, these are just two of the many work-related deaths that occur on construction sites each year.
-In El Paso, Texas this past February, 2015 a Midwest Steel, Inc. employee died at the new William Beaumont Army Medical Center construction site following a work-related accident.
+In El Paso, Texas this past February, 2015, a Midwest Steel, Inc. employee died at the new William Beaumont Army Medical Center construction site following a work-related accident.

 Common construction site hazards

 Although there are strict regulations in place, construction sites can be hazardous work environments.
-Some of the most common dangers construction workers face on the job in El Paso, Texas and Las Cruces, New Mexico include the following:
+Come of the most common dangers construction workers face on the job in El Paso, Texas and Las Cruces, New Mexico include the following: